The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Results Discussion

+The connection between the other parameters and the UVLF can also be understood simply.
+Increasing $L_0$ ($M_1$) boosts (lowers) the model UVLF in every magnitude bin. $M_1$ serves as the scale parameter separating the bright- and faint-end behavior of $L(M)$ (which, as we will see, implies that the SFE peaks in halos near $M\sim M_1$), but the location of the exponential fall-off at the bright-end of the UVLF is instead driven almost entirely by the halo mass function.
+Finally, at a given $L$ increasing $r$ puts higher redshift galaxies in comparatively smaller, yet more numerous, halos.
+This implies that increasing $r$ leads to a less strong decline in the UVLF with redshift.

 Note that the best fit parameter values and goodness-of-fit numbers for the alternative flattening, shallow-slope, bursty (i.e. non-unity duty cycle), high scatter, and truncation models (see \S\ref{sec:alt_models} for details) are also included in Table \ref{table:params}.
-To assess whether any improvement in $\chi^2$ is significant given the additional free parameters adopted in these models we also calculate the Akaike information criterion (AIC) differences \citep{Banks17}.
+To assess whether any improvement in $\chi^2$ is significant given the additional free parameters adopted in these models we also calculate the Akaike information criterion (AIC) differences with respect to the shallow-slope model, which has the smallest AIC \citep{Banks17}.
 We defer our discussion of these results to \S \ref{sec:additional}.